 This sample template letter is provided as a courtesy by QOL Medical, LLC.
-Please do not include statements that do not apply to your patient and edit this letter to fit your unique experience.
+Please edit this letter to fit your unique experience and do not include statements that do not apply to your patient.
 QOL Medical is not responsible for any edits made to the letter, makes no representations or warranties with respect to the contents of this letter, and disclaims any liability associated with the use of this letter.
 This letter contains general reimbursement information and is not legal advice, nor is it advice about how to code, complete, or submit any claim for payment.
 Providers have the ultimate responsibility for all aspects of coding and billing.
-(Remove before printing on physician letterhead)
+(Remove before printing on physician letterhead.)

-- vomiting, nausea, diarrhea, constipation, difficulty sleeping, headache, nervousness, and dehydration. - Before prescribing Sucraid to diabetic patients, the physician should consider that Sucraid will enable sucrose hydrolysis and the absorption of those hydrolysis products, glucose and fructose. - The effects of Sucraid® have not been evaluated in patients with secondary (acquired) disaccharidase deficiency. - DO NOT HEAT SOLUTIONS CONTAINING SUCRAID®.
+- Before prescribing Sucraid® to diabetic patients, the physician should consider that Sucraid® will enable sucrose hydrolysis and the absorption of those hydrolysis products, glucose and fructose. - The effects of Sucraid® have not been evaluated in patients with secondary (acquired) disaccharidase deficiency. - DO NOT HEAT SOLUTIONS CONTAINING SUCRAID®.
 Do not put Sucraid® in warm or hot fluids.
 Do not reconstitute or consume Sucraid® with fruit juice since the acidity of the juice may reduce the enzyme activity of Sucraid®.
-Half of the reconstituted Sucraid® should be taken at the beginning of the meal or snack and the other half during the meal or snack. - Sucraid® should be refrigerated at 36°F-46°F (2°C-8°C) and should be protected from heat and light.
+Half of the reconstituted Sucraid® should be taken at the beginning of the meal or snack and the other half during the meal or snack. - Sucraid® should be refrigerated at 36°F-46°F (2°C-8°C) and should be protected from heat and light; single-use containers can be removed from refrigeration and stored at 59°F-77°F (15°C-25°C) for up to 3 days (72 hours).
+Refer to Instructions for Use for full information on how to take Sucraid®.